OpenMined/.github/.github/ISSUE_TEMPLATE/epic.md

 ---
 name: Epic
 about: Describes a large amount of functionality that will likely be broken down into smaller issues
 title: ''
-labels: ''
+labels: 'Type: Epic :call_me_hand:'
 assignees: ''

 ---

 ## Description